Robot Repair Service

 How the repair process works

 1. Return for diagnosis.
 We evaluate the robot and OCU and confirm the root cause before any major work.
-Once we receive payment for freight to and from our facility, we schedule a pickup of the robot and OCU.
+Once we receive payment, compact robots ship to us through FedEx — you drop the packed unit at your nearest FedEx location using the label we provide.
+Mid-size and large tactical robots are picked up at your location.

 2. Quote for approval.
 We send you a quote for the repair of the robot and OCU, including estimated turnaround, before we proceed.